 Gottman Method Couple Therapy, developed by Drs.
 John and Julie Gottman, is a popular approach to couples counseling that focuses on strengthening relationships through effective communication, conflict resolution, and fostering a deeper understanding and appreciation between partners.
 This method is grounded in research from the Gottman's extensive study over several decades.

-Currently, our therapists who provide Gottman Method Couple Therapy are Stacey Lee Henderson, Lim Swee Chen, Anne Ueberbach, & Ho Shee Wai.
+Currently, our therapists who provide Gottman Method Couple Therapy are: Stacey Lee Henderson, Lim Swee Chen, Anne Ueberbach, & Ho Shee Wai.

-Gottman Couple Therapy
+Gottman Method Couple Therapy

 • This is the foundation of Gottman therapy.
 It consists of nine components: